What is structured data?

 Why is structured data important for SEO?

 The internet is growing in size and complexity every day.
-Yet Google continues to have limited time and resources to pursue its mission to organize the world’s information in an easily accessible and useful way.
-Google, for example, is trying it’s best to serve the most relevant and helpful links to each query in its search engine.
+Yet Google continues to have limited time and resources to pursue its mission of organizing the world’s information in an easily accessible and useful way.
+It still struggles to serve the most relevant and helpful links to each query in its search engine.
 Structured data is important for SEO because it helps Google serve this mission more efficiently.
 As previously mentioned, structured data helps a search engine understand your content better, which in turn helps them rank your content more accurately, which in turn helps them present more information directly on the results page as well.
 Not only do you improve the experience of the Search Bot, but you improve the user experience as well by improving the results page with more accuracy and more information for them to resolve their queries faster.

 To summarize, here are the advantages of structured data: